Section 13 Lesson 1 | Verbs with similar meaning - Abriqqi.com - Spanish tutorial

 2. I go to Spain and carry much money

-4. The parents take the son to school
+4. My parents take my brother to school

 5. Where are you carrying that suitcase?

-6. Where are you carrying that box from?
+6. Where are you bringing that box from?